ozum/pg-generator/README.md

 ### Step 3: Use it in your node.js app

 Use Sequelize models provided by auto generated files in your application.
+See examples below.

-    var orm = require('../model');
+    var orm = require('./model');
     orm.setup('my_database', 'my_user', 'my_password', {
         host: '127.0.0.1',
         logging: false,
-        native: true
+        native: false
     });
     var sequelize = orm.sequelize;
     var contact = orm.model('public.contact'); // Can be configured without schema.